AlexandrePsq/fmri_encoder/README.md

 pip install -e .
 ```

+## 1) Theorical steps

+A Neural Language model is used to generate embeddings for each token of a given kind of stimuli (text, image, video).
+Here we porcess textual information.

+Then a linear encoding model (the encoder) is used to fit the model derived representations to fMRI brain data.

 ## 1) Extracting features with GloVe and GPT-2

 In the folder ‘/models‘, there are two scripts to extract the features from GloVe and GPT-2.